andrewchen30/csv-templator/README.md

 ## Data Cell

 Each cell is treated as a function of an independent force and can read the value of the first level of rendering argument.
-For example, the cell of `[user.name](http://user.name)` is actually works like the following function.
-The return of the following function will be the output of the CSV cell.
+For example, the cell of `user.name` actually works like the following function.
+The following function's return will be the CSV cell output.

 ```tsx
 function(data) { // The data you gave during the templator.render(...)